Kanishk2192/Automated-Trading-Signal-Backtesting-Framework/README.md

 This project has been developed for educational and research purposes only.

 The trading strategy included in this repository is intended solely to demonstrate the capabilities of the automated backtesting framework and should not be interpreted as financial advice or a recommendation to buy or sell any security.

+---

+## Feedback

+Constructive feedback and suggestions are always welcome.